keymask/keymask-js/README.md

 The module exports three classes, `Keymask`, `Generator` (the LCG) and `KeymaskEncoder` (the base41 encoder).
-For basic use cases, the main `Keymask` class should be all you need, as it provides a unified interface to the other two.
+For basic use cases, the main `Keymask` class should be all you need, as it provides a unified interface to the supporting classes.

 The `Keymask` class constructor can be passed an object containing various optional settings, as outlined in the following sections.
 The default